4 out of 17 VPN services leaked our IP address while torrenting!

 To check if VPN providers were leaking IP addresses while torrenting, we used a tool called ipMagnet.
 It offers a magnet link, which you can add to your BitTorrent client.

-It then shows your IP address that your torrent client hands out to trackers and peers.
+It then shows the IP address that your torrent client hands out to trackers and peers.
 You can see the IP address in the torrent client and on its website.

 - See our blog on for safer torrenting.